 So a linear operator A on (M,g) is an isometry iff we have the following matrix relation:

-Now, we begin the construction of Galilea relativity.
-This will begin with the definition of Galilea transformation which is the passage between 2 inertial frames in Classical Mechanics. \begin{dfn} Let $\calr$ be an inertial frame, then a \emph{Galilea boost} $\Lambda_{\vec{v}}$ with velocity $\vec{v}$ on $(\textbf{R}^{3+1},\calr)$ is a linear transformation defined on Cartesian coordinates by:
+Now, we begin the construction of Galilean relativity with the definition of a Galilean transformation, which preserves Galileo's law of inertia for inertial frames in Classical Mechanics. \begin{dfn} Let $\calr$ be an inertial frame, then a \emph{Galilean boost} $\Lambda_{\vec{v}}$ with velocity $\vec{v}$ on $(\textbf{R}^{3+1},\calr)$ is a linear transformation defined on Cartesian coordinates by:

 where $\Lambda_{\vec{v}}\calr$ is the inertial frame which coincides with $\calr$ at time 0, and moving with constant speed $\vec{v}$ with rapport to $\calr$. \end{dfn} Similarly to Special Relativity, a 4-vector ($\vec{x}$,t) in $(\R^{3+1},\calr)$ can be viewed as event seen at the position $\vec{x}$ in $\calr$, at time t.
-In Galilea relativity, time is not affected by Galilea boosts, so there is an \emph{absolute} time for all inertial frames.
+In Galilean relativity, time is not affected by Galilean boosts, so there is an \emph{absolute} time for all inertial frames.

-\paragraph{Remark:} Galilea boosts are no longer \emph{linear} transformations when we reformulate them in a pure spatial space.
-It is then natural to use the notion of spacetime for both Special and Galilea relativities.
+\paragraph{Remark:} Galilean boosts are no longer \emph{linear} transformations when we reformulate them in a pure spatial space.
+It is then natural to use the notion of spacetime for both Special and Galilean relativities.

-\paragraph{Problem:} Construct all (Galilea) bilinear forms $g_G$ on $\textbf{R}^{3+1}$ for which all Galilea transformations on ($\R^{3+1}$,g$_G$) are isometries.\\
+\paragraph{Problem:} Construct all (Galilean) bilinear forms $g_G$ on $\textbf{R}^{3+1}$ for which all Galilean transformations on ($\R^{3+1}$,g$_G$) are isometries.\\